JoaoCostaIFG/LPOO/docs/README.md

 [classes](/src/main/java/org/g73/skanedweller/controller/creator) that implemented
 the recently created interface.
 Lastly, we 'refactored' the _RoomCreator_ class, by making use of the new _Creator_ classes.
-Later into development, when we implemented the _Spawner_ class, which also has creators for it.
+Later into development, we implemented the _Spawner_ classes, which also have creators.

 ![Factory pattern UML class diagram](/docs/uml/creator.png)